Let’s just get this out of the way…What a crazy world!

 So, let’s take that first step together…

 It seems, the world we live in has become so complex, that we’ve found ourselves (as in the above example) subconsciously adapting our thinking, over the years, to address everything that comes up in a much more complex way to meet it.

 On the surface, this kind of development might appear to make sense.
 Yet, when you look at each individual situation that comes up in daily life…only a handful of them are actually worthy of us “overthinking” them.
 Most turn out to be really quite simple.

-This general, complex problem-solving behavior seems to have shifted from being a seemingly necessary, environmental adaptation in how we think, to quite frankly…a bad habit.
+This adjustment has evidently shifted from being a seemingly necessary, environmental adaptation in how we think, to quite frankly…a bad habit.

 Have we, as a society, really lost the ability to discern between a complex puzzle and a simple one?

 We are constantly bombarded by puzzles to be solved, on a daily basis.
 That’s just life.
 Yet recently, (especially in the last couple of years or so) we’ve been presented with issues, on a global scale, that truly require immediate sorting out.
 We are reminded of these issues constantly, very rarely being allowed a break to just breathe and refresh ourselves.
 Naturally, stress and frustration ensue.

 For me, I realize that a much more efficient behavioral adaptation is available and necessary just for my own sanity.
 Being self-aware and present in each moment allows us to take off the blinders of negative emotion, so we can see more clearly.
 The second step is to allow calm and clarity to be your starting point.
 (The stress we’ve become accustomed to is not a protective barrier, so it’s safe to let it down sometimes.)